 In the event of an emergency, the elevators may not be safe to use.
 Individuals who would be unable to evacuate the building by using the stairs should register with Security immediately by calling 212.790.0303 or visiting the front desk.
 In the event of an evacuation, Security will call registered individuals to determine their location and ensure their safety.

 Hours/Closings and Cancellations

 During the academic year, the law school is open as follows:

-Monday - Thursday 8 a.m. - 12 midnight

-Friday 8 a.m. - variable

-Saturday Building closed (during the December and May exam periods,

-the building may be open during scheduled times on Saturday nights)
+Monday - Thursday 8 a.m. - 12 midnight Friday 8 a.m. - variable the building may be open during scheduled times on Saturday nights)

-Sunday 8 a.m. - 12 midnight

-Summer Hours:

-Monday - Thursday 8 a.m. - 10 p.m.

-Friday 8 a.m. - variable

-Saturday Building closed